ARNOLDYONGO/ArnoldYongo/README.md

 ## Projects
 - <a href="https://github.com/ARNOLDYONGO/Drafting-a-professional-statement">Professional statement</a>
-- Conducting a security audit
+- <a href="https://github.com/ARNOLDYONGO/Conduct-a-security-audit/blob/main/README.md">Conducting a Security Audit</a>
 - Using Linux commands to manage file permissions
 - Applying filters to SQL queries
 - Identifying vulnerabilities for a small business